Luckey-Elijah/floridapoly_vpn_installer/README.md

 # VPN Installer for Florida Polytechnic University

-Small, simple script for install the Florida Polytechnic University's VPN Client for accessing the Ember lab.
+Small, simple scripts for install the Florida Polytechnic University's VPN Client for accessing the Ember lab.
+If you're already on their network, no need for the VPN Client to be running.
+In remote scenarios, the VPN is necessary.
+I recommend creating an alias in you `.bashrc` or `.zshrc` file to the `vpn_conect.sh` script so you can connect quicker and easier.
+See below on how to o that.

+## Notes

-*Tested and tried only for **Ubuntu 18.04** LTS System.*
+*Tested and tried only for **Ubuntu 18.04** LTS System and for **Ubuntu 19.04** System.*

 Package being installed: **GlobalProtect App for Linux**

 Docs used for reference [here](https://docs.paloaltonetworks.com/globalprotect/4-1/globalprotect-app-user-guide/globalprotect-app-for-linux/download-and-install-the-globalprotect-app-for-linux.html#).

+## Setting up alias

+1. You need to have the repo on your local machine: `git clone https://github.com/Luckey-Elijah/floridapoly_vpn_installer.git`

+3. and then in your home directory,  edit the `.bashrc` or `.zshrc` file (depends on what shell you are using): `echo "alias flpoly_vpn='/path/to/vpn_conect.sh'" >> .bashrc` or `echo "alias flpoly_vpn='path/to/vpn_conect.sh'" >> ~/.zshrc`

+## Questions?

 Send an email to me via [eluckey2472@floridapoly.edu](mailto:eluckey2472@floridapoly.edu) for any questions.